feuerrot/airconsole-fw-decrypt/README.md

 They distribute firmware updates but unfortunately they are encrypted.

 ## Usage
-`./decrypt [fwimage.bin]` decrypts the firmware image into a file named fwimage.bin.decrypted.
-Currently that's the only thing this tool can do.
+`./fw_tool [fwimage.bin]` decrypts the firmware image into a file named fwimage.bin.decrypted and encrypts the firmware into a new file named fwimage.bin.encrypted.

 ### Example
 Let's assume, that you've got a file named `airconsole-2.80-web.bin` with